BojOnTheBeat/introcall/README.md

 just by getting on the phone with people who want to talk to you.

-The app will have to handle the profile creation, scheduling, voice/video calling, and a rating/reputation system to make the Introleige process work smoothly.
+The app will have to handle the profile creation, scheduling, voice/video calling, and a rating/reputation system to make the introliege process work smoothly.

-What makes Introleige different from 10k Coffees and other networking/social websites is that is a *paid* service, intended to create income streams for people from all walks of life.
+What makes introliege different from 10k Coffees and other networking/social websites is that is a *paid* service, intended to create income streams for people from all walks of life.